 The planet, like every living being, has its own spirituality but most of society seems not to notice it at all.
-Each person but also each organization and each state has its own spiritual life.
+Each person but also each organization and each state has its own spiritual life, which has a fundamental impact on one’s personal growth.
 But the political and economic approach of those in power seems to take into account only the matter.

 The policies of states around the world are a long series of failures.
 They seem designed specifically to sow fear and frustration.
 The twentieth century was the century with the most millions of deaths in the history of mankind.
 After a brief period of recovery in the post-war period, humanity has plunged back into greyness, this time disguised as democracy.